Albrtito/ObsidianNotes/02-Atomic/Algorithm - Problem -Producer-Consumer problem.md

   - Problem -Producer-Consumer problem
 ---
 # Producer-Consumer Problem:
-The producer-consumer problem is a possible solution for the race conditions involving the [20240503 - 190310 -Semaphores Dijkstra method](20240503%20-%20190310%20-Semaphores%20Dijkstra%20method.md) **when the order of processes is importan**.
+The producer-consumer problem is a possible solution for the race conditions involving  [[20240503 - 190310 -Semaphores Dijkstra method|Semaphores]] and [[20240504 - 162315 - Mutex and conditional variables|Mutex and conditional variables]]  **when the order of processes is importan**.
 Using semaphores is really tricky as it can easily not work.
 This is why sticking to algorithms such as this one is always a good idea.

 This algorithm is based on a simple model: